grzegorz-siekaniec/bits-of-this-bits-of-that/_posts/2021-10-27-solving-generalized-assignment-problem-using-branch-and-price.md

         return columns_added
 ```

 Now, let's see how constructing subproblems, solving them and then adding back column(s) to RMP looks like.
 We have as many subproblems as machines.
-Once solution is available, we check whether it has positive reduced cost.
+Once a solution is available, we check whether it has positive reduced cost.
 A solution to knapsack problem corresponds to column in RMP.
 So if the column with positive reduced cost was identified and added, then new iteration of column generation will be executed.
-Gurobi allows to query information about all other identified solution, so we can utilize this feature and add all columns that have the same objective value as optimal solution, potentially adding more than one column and hoping it will positively impact solution time.
+Gurobi allows to query information about all other identified solutions, so we can utilize this feature and add all columns that have the same objective value as optimal solution, potentially adding more than one column and hoping it will positively impact solution time.

 ```python
 class BranchNode: